keyboard_arrow_up

 Canted Coil

-A round-wire spring with inclining (canted) elliptical coils that, when compressed, deflect independently.
-Whenever any part of the coil is deflected, the whole spring responds, allowing consistent loading at each point of contact.
+A round-wire spring with elliptical coils that deflect independently when compressed, ensuring consistent loading at each point of contact.

 CE Marking

-A mandatory mark for about 70% of the products sold on the European Free Trade Association (EFTA) and European Union (EU) markets.
-CE Marking is sometimes called “CE Mark” and referred to as the “Trade Passport to Europe ” for non-EU products.
+A mandatory certification mark for many products sold in the European Free Trade Association (EFTA) and European Union (EU) markets.
+It is sometimes called the "Trade Passport to Europe" for non-EU products.

 Double Shielded Enclosure

-A shielded enclosure containing inner and outer walls isolated from one another, except at the point of filter penetration.
+A shielded enclosure with inner and outer walls that are isolated from each other, except at the filter penetration point.

 Electromagnetic Compatibility (EMC)

-The ability of electronic equipment to be operated without EMI.
+The ability of electronic equipment to operate without generating or being affected by EMI.

 Electrostatic Discharge (ESD)

-The release of electrical energy usually caused by the shift of electrons from one object to another as the objects come into contact with and separate from one another.
-ESD is also known as triboelectric charge.
+The release of electrical energy caused by the transfer of electrons between objects when they come into contact and separate.
+Also known as a triboelectric charge.

 ESD Shielding